gvwilson/sensibleadventures/cloudherd/new.md

 looked like he wanted to spit again.

 Granna Fee pressed her palm into Big Blue's back and closed her eyes.
-A moment later the cloud began to descend.
+The cloud began to descend.

-Grappa Gas looked at the three teenagers sternly.
-"You shout as soon as you see anything, you hear me?"
+Grappa Gas glared at the three teenagers.
+"You see something, you shout, got it?"

-"Yes, grappa," Sensy said with a gulp as Rash and Noxy nodded.
+"Yes, grappa," Noxy said.
+Rash and Sensy just nodded.

 Ten heartbeats, twenty...
 They were level with the camp.
 Granna Fee halted their descent long enough for Pillow to lift off and drift out of their way.
-"Hurry it up!"
-Grappa Gas bellowed at the soldiers who had gone back to the large Each.
-They had emerged with heavy canvas-wrapped bundles over their shoulders, and were picking their way through the camp to the cloud.
+"Hurry up!"
+Grappa Gas shouted, waving urgently.

+The soldiers who had gone back to the large tent struggled toward the cloud, each with a heavy canvas-wrapped bundle on his shoulder.
 Everything might have been all right if a cougar hadn't chosen that moment to step out of the trees.
-Catching sight of it, one of the soldiers snatched a branch out of the fire and waved it, shouting, "Hah!
+Catching sight of it, the soldier at the end of the line snatched a branch out of the fire and waved it, shouting, "Hah!
 Get back!
 Hah!"

 "Oh no," Granna Fee breathed.
-Beside her, Grappa Gas swore fiercely and pulled his slingshot out of his belt.
-In one smooth, practiced motion he pulled its brace down, loaded it with a water-smoothed rock from his pocket, drew, aimed, and fired.
+Beside her, Grappa Gas swore fiercely and yanked his slingshot out of his belt.
+In one smooth motion he folded its brace down against his forearm, pulled a water-smoothed rock from his pocket, drew, aimed, and fired.

-*Thwack!*  Even from thirty strides away, Noxy heard the stone strike the soldier's hand and send the branch flying.
-"Run, man, run!"
+*Thwack!* Even from thirty strides away, Noxy heard the stone strike the branch and send it flying.
+"Run, you idiot, run!"
 Grappa Gas shouted.

-But it was too late.
+It was too late.
 The forest was awake now, awake and angry.
-Sensy shrieked and Grappa Gas cursed as a brown bear charged out of the trees, reared up on its hind legs, and roared a challenge.
-Another bear joined it, then a cougar, and then the trees were full of trolls, a dozen, two, three, a whole troop of them, hooting and shaking the branches around them until it looked like the trees were trying to pull themselves out of the ground and come after the soldiers themselves.
+Sensy shrieked as a brown bear charged out of the trees to rear up on its hind legs and roar, "Get them!"
+Another bear joined it, then a cougar, and then the trees were boiling with trolls, dozens of them, hooting and shaking branches until it looked like the trees were trying to uproot themselves.

-The soldiers ran, boots thudding on the stone under the weight of their bundles.
-The one who had picked up the burning branch stumbled at the edge of the outcrop and fell forward, his bundle hitting the ground heavily beside him.
-"Come on come on come *on*!"
-Grappa Gas shouted.

-The soldier struggled to his feet, picked up his bundle, and heaved it onto the back of the cloud.
-"Go!" he commanded, throwing himself onto the cloud's flank.
+"Get them!" the Gifted bear roared again, and the animals charged.

-The animals charged.
-Bears and cougars, a snarling wolverine, trolls on all fours with their teeth bared, all came roaring and snarling and hooting through the camp.
+Bears and cougars, a snarling wolverine, trolls on all fours with their teeth bared, all came roaring and snarling and hooting through the camp, the Gifted and the ordinary side by side, their own feuds forgotten because someone had raised fire against the forest.

-"I've got him!"
-Grappa Gas shouted to Granna Fee, diving forward to grab the man's arm as he slipped down the slippery side of the cloud.
-Big Blue surged upward just a stride ahead of the onrushing creatures.
+The first of the soldiers fell to one knee, dragged himself back to his feet, and fell forward onto Pillow's flank.
+"I've got you!"
+Rash shouted, dragging the bundle and then the soldier up onto the cloud.
+Another, a third, a fourth, a fifth---

 "Look out!"
-Rash yelled, grabbing Sensy's arm and pulling her back as the cougar leaped up at them.
-The two teens fell together in a heap on the cloud.
-The cougar snarled with disappointment as it missed the edge of the cloud by a palm's width.

-Higher, higher...
-Noxy let out her breath, only then realizing that she'd been holding it.
+Noxy shouted at the last soldier as a cougar snarled and launched itself at him.
+The soldier spun around and held up his hand as if to signal *stop!*

+The cougar crumpled mid-air and fell to the ground as though it had hit an invisible wall.
+The soldier doubled over to vomit, then stumbled the last half dozen steps to the cloud.
+Rash and Sensy grabbed his bundle.
+Noxy took his hand.
+"Go!
+Go!
+Go!" she shouted.

+Pillow pulled herself into the air.
+A second cougar made a leap for the soldier's dangling legs and snarled with rage as it missed them by a handspan.
+Noxy felt herself slipping under the soldier's weight, but strong hands grabbed her shoulders.
+Together, Grappa Gas and Rash pulled her and the soldier onto the cloud.

+Noxy rolled over and stood up.
 "That was close," she said shakily.

 "Too close.
 Too *damned* close!"
 Grappa Gas rounded on the soldier he had saved.
 "We could have been dinner, all of us, and for what?"